Lithuanian language: Classification

-So, there are at least six points of view on the relationships between the Baltic and Slavic languages.
-However, with regard to the hypotheses associated with the “Balto-Slavic problem”, their certain distance from the comparative method and their focus, rather, on personal theoretical constructions, is noted.
+So, there are at least six points of view on the relationships between the Baltic and Slavic.
+However, as for the hypotheses related to the "Balto-Slavic problem", it is noted that they are more focused on personal theoretical constructions and deviate to some extent from the comparative method.

 Geographic distribution

 Lithuanian is spoken mainly in Lithuania.
 It is also spoken by ethnic Lithuanians living in today's Belarus, Latvia, Poland, and the Kaliningrad Oblast of Russia, as well as by sizable emigrant communities in Argentina, Australia, Brazil, Canada, Denmark, Estonia, France, Germany, Iceland, Ireland, Norway, Russia, Sweden, the United Kingdom, the United States, Uruguay, and Spain.

 2,955,200 people in Lithuania (including 3,460 Tatars), or about 86% of the 2015 population, are native Lithuanian speakers; most Lithuanian inhabitants of other nationalities also speak Lithuanian to some extent.
 The total worldwide Lithuanian-speaking population is about 3,200,000.

 Official status

 Lithuanian is the state language of Lithuania and an official language of the European Union.